-Artist Resale Right
+Artist's Resale Right (ARR)

-We want the UK to encourage other nations to adopt ARR too through trade agreements, so that UK artists do not suffer when their works sell in countries like the USA and China – two big art markets that have not yet implemented an ARR law.
+More countries are beginning to implement their version of the law, allowing for UK artists to receive royalties when their works sell abroad too.
+However we need the UK to encourage other nations to adopt ARR too through trade agreements, so that UK artists do not suffer when their works sell in countries like the USA and China – two big art markets that have not yet implemented an ARR law.

 Parasitic Packaging aka lookalikes; copycats

 Misleadingly similar “parasitic” packaging (aka copycats or look-alikes) adopts distinctive features of familiar branded products.
 Many such copies are supermarket products but this is not exclusively the case -another manufacturer may well produce a copy.

 It diverts sales to the copy by duping shoppers into believing that a product has the same qualities, reputation and/or origin as the brand, with shoppers often misled into buying a product they didn’t intend to buy.